 Fair value calculations may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Communities believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-As of June 30, 2020, all investments held by the Communities are classified as Level 1 securities and no investments were transferred between Levels 1, 2 or 3.
+As of June 30, 2021 and 2020, all investments held by the Communities are classified as Level 1 securities.

 NOTE H - PENSION PLANS